minjeoungneev/study_log/Ensemble.md

 ---
 ## 🌲 Random Forest
 Random Forest is a decision tree based bagging learning.
 The core concept of an ensemble method is to increase the diversity of ensemble members.
 Random forest builds many decision trees (bagging; sampling with replacement) by randomply selecting predictor variables.
 Bagging is explained above.
 In any bootstrapped sample with n number of features, features are randomly selected to split trees.
 This increases the diversity one step further on top of bagging method, as splits with randomply selected predictors generate more various outputs, compared to trees built with all features.
-This strategy improves prediction accuracy, because it focuses on overall strength of the predictors rather than the power of individual features.
+This strategy improves prediction accuracy, because it focuses on overall strength of the predictors rather than individual features.

 Random forest is unique in that it calculates **variable importance**.
 - How does it calculate variable importance?